-Vertical Access LLC was retained by Comma-Q Architecture, Inc. to perform an intensive survey and evaluation of designated areas of the Montana State Capitol.
+Vertical Access was retained by Comma-Q Architecture, Inc. to perform an intensive survey and evaluation of designated areas of the Montana State Capitol.

 Charles Bell and John Kent designed the central portion of Montana State Capitol that was completed in 1902.
 The East and west wings were finished in 1912 based on Frank Andrews design with assistance from the Montana firm Link & Haire.
 The dome is topped with Edward Van Landeghem’s copper “Montana” sculpture.